Hinoky04/CW2025/README.md

 - Refreshed project structure
 - The code was correct; the IDE just needed to refresh its understanding of the project

-### 4. Ghost Piece Rendering Issues
+### 4. Ghost Piece Rendering Issues (historical, now fixed)
-**Problem:** Ghost piece had multiple rendering problems that were difficult to isolate.

-**Symptoms:**
-- Incorrect height calculation
-- Cell misalignment
-- Visibility in Invisible Mode when it shouldn't be visible

-**Attempted Solutions:**
-- Simplified the ghost piece calculation logic
+**Problem (earlier versions):**
+The ghost piece sometimes appeared at the wrong height, could be misaligned by one cell, and was visible in Invisible Mode when it should have been hidden.

+**Resolution:**
+- Moved landing calculation into dedicated board/logic code using the same collision rules as real pieces.
+- Unified the coordinate transform used by the GUI for background, active piece, and ghost.
-- Added mode-aware checks
+- Added mode-aware visibility checks so the ghost is hidden in Invisible Mode.
-- Temporarily reduced functionality while designing a proper fix

-**Current Status:** Documented as a known issue.
-A complete redesign of the ghost piece system is planned for future versions.
+These historical issues are documented in more detail in `BUGS_AND_SMELLS.md`.
+In the final submission version, the ghost piece behaves as intended.

 **Location:** `src/main/java/com/comp2042/logic/GhostPieceCalculator.java`